TadiT7/treble_experimentations_wiki/Huawei-Y6-(2018).md

 Device **mostly** supported.

 * Bootloop for all Android 9.0 ROM's
+* Bootloop for the latest AOSP 8.1 v25
 * Signal bar stays empty even if internet and calling is working and it shows h+.
 * GPS isn't working.
 * Off-mode charging isn't working on all Huawei Devices